KBVE/kbve.com/src/pages/application/unity/_core/unity_ucc.md

 According to Opsive, their UCC is a professional and kinematic character controller that is designed for flexibility, modularity and performance; we consider it an "AIO" or "All-In-One" library.

+### UCC URP

+Grab the invoice number from the plugin purchase and head over to [OPSive Downloads](https://opsive.com/downloads/) with it.
+After placing the invoice number into the system, it will give you download integrations for external plugins.

 ### UCC Asset Store

 Official [Asset Store](https://assetstore.unity.com/packages/tools/game-toolkits/ultimate-character-controller-233710).